SPEAK WITH A TEAM MEMBER (770) 920-6030

 If your loved one passed away without a will, their estate should still be opened with the Probate Court.
 The assets are generally distributed according to the state’s intestacy laws.
 These laws prioritize the deceased’s family members based on their relationship with the deceased.

-• If the deceased had a surviving spouse and children, then the spouse is entitled to up to one-third of the estate.
+• If the deceased had a surviving spouse and children, the spouse is entitled to up to one-third of the estate.
 The remaining two-thirds will be divided equally among the children.

 • If the deceased had a child that had passed away and that child had children, then those children